meilisearch/documentation/reference/features/filtering_and_faceted_search.md

       ],
       "overview": "Husband and wife Gabe and Adelaide Wilson take their […]", },
-  ...
+  …
 ]
 ```

-If you want to be able to filter results based on the `director` and `genre` attributes, you must add them to the `filterableAttributes` list.
+If you want to be able to filter results based on the `director` and `genre` attributes, you must add them to the [`filterableAttributes`](/reference/api/filterable_attributes.md) list.

 <CodeSamples id="faceted_search_update_settings_1" />

 ## Using filters

-Once you have updated `filterableAttributes`, you can filter any search by using [the `filter` search parameter](/).
+Once you have configured `filterableAttributes`, you can start using [the `filter` search parameter](/reference/features/search_parameters#filter).
 As a reminder, search parameters are added to a query when a user is searching for a document.

 `filter` expects a **filter expression** containing one or more **conditions**.
-A filter expression can be a string, an array, or a mix of both.
+A filter expression can be written as a string, as an array, or as a mix of both.

 ::: warning
 `filter` is a new search parameter introduced in MeiliSearch v0.21.
 It combines functionality previously present in v0.20's `filters` and `facetFilters`.